Skip to main content

 This option can be set to force the caller to hang up after the number of minutes set here.
 The default is set to no limit.

 This option will appear if you have already added a Record Group to the system.
 You can select the Record Group to which you would like to add the number.
+There are additional features if you use the bundled call recording instead.
+So it may be worth looking at this first.

 If you have a call recording bundle set up and this number has been allocated to the group, it will show here.